SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 Building a unified data model to enrich the Software Heritage core data model is a keystone of the CodeCommons project.
-It consists in collecting metadata from many sources and to store them in an unified model, in a way that makes the data available for efficient indexing and querying.
+It consists in collecting new kinds of data from many sources and to store them in an unified model, in a way that makes the data available for efficient indexing and querying.
 The purpose of this unified data model is to generate qualified and specialized datasets, filtered with a wide range of